 Watching Gord Downie and The Tragically Hip perform their final concert from the Revue Cinema in Toronto

-Today marks three years since The Tragically Hip performed their final concert.
+On August 20, 2016 The Tragically Hip performed their final concert.
 An event that millions of people around the world would watch - from cottage docks, backyard patios and, for the lucky ones, in person in the band’s hometown of Kingston, Ontario.

 My friends and I went to a Toronto movie theatre to see it on the big screen.
 Whether or not you were a Hip fan, it was the Canadian thing to do.